 Developmental centers are extremely important for this age because students are able to work with their peers on socialization, team building, problem solving, communication, and having fun!
 If you have specific questions regarding the Pre-K program, please email Miss Russell at email@example.com.

 Report Cards and Interims

-For students in grades 3-8, you may log on to our online grading system and track your student's grades by following this link.
-Students in Pre-K and Kindergarten will have hard copy report cards sent home every semester (2nd and 4th quarter) and first and second grade report cards will be sent home every nine weeks.
+For students in grades 4-8, you may log on to our online grading system and track your student's grades by following this link.
+Students in Pre-K and Kindergarten will have hard copy report cards sent home every semester (2nd and 4th quarter) and first, second and third grade report cards will be sent home every nine weeks.

 |EE= Exceeds the grade level expectations at this time|

 |ME= Meets the grade level expectations at this time|